 “Biomimetic” literally means to mimic nature.
 This cutting edge dentistry, and its methods, provide safer healthcare and help your teeth last longer with fewer problems.
 It helps end the cycle of non-stop problems and repair.
 Now it’s less scary for you and your family to visit the dentist.
 Research backs up biomimetic dentistry, the most current way to treat your teeth.
 Not only that, but most patients report far less pain.

-Dr. Chang and Dr. Hague use advanced technology.
+Dr. Chang uses advanced technology.
 The materials and procedures copy your teeth’s natural processes to:

 - Protect against infection